izzydoesizzy/Twitter-word-replace/README.md

 A Chrome extension for replacing words on Twitter exclusively.

 ### Files
 * [manifest.json](manifest.json) is necessary for Chrome and tells the extension to use Twitter exclusively, so the words won't be replaced on other websites.
+Edit this file to add your extension's title, description, and version number etc. Don't rename this file.
 * [replaceWord.js](replaceWord.js) is a script that takes the content from tweets and replaces the words if it finds them.

 ### Customise
+Edit [manifest.json](manifest.json) to give your extension a title and description.

 To choose the words to be replaced, edit line 6 in [replaceWord.js](replaceWord.js):

 ```javascript